 Saint Anselm of Aosta (c.
 1033-1109), was a theologian, Abbot of Bec, and Archbishop of Canterbury.
 He was "born at or near Aosta about the year 1033, or two years before the death of Cnut, king of England, and two years before William the Conqueror became duke of Normandy.
 William the Conqueror received his death-wound in 1087.
 In the presence of Anselm we are told that he who to most men seemed harsh and terrible became so mild that bystanders looked on with amazement. "

 Early History of the Anshell family

-Another 207 words (15 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anshell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Anshell research.
+Another 91 words (6 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anshell History in all our PDF Extended History products and printed products wherever possible.

 Anshell Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Anshell are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Anshell include Ansell, Ancell, Ancelle, Anselm, Anselme, Anstrell and many more.

 Early Notables of the Anshell family (pre 1700)